◆ FOR CAREER CHANGERS

 What Words Are Recruiters Searching For?

-Paste your resume + a job description.
-See the exact keywords recruiters are searching for that aren’t on your page — and where to add them.
+The exact keywords recruiters search for that aren’t on your resume, and where to add them.

 Scan my resume